bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever the mind of man can conceive and believe, it can achieve.
+> If you really want to be strong… Stop caring about what your surrounding thinks of you!

-> — Napoleon Hill —
+> — Saitama —

 </div>